severalnines/docs/user-guide/dashboard.rst

 Create Database Cluster
 ------------------------

 Deploys a new Galera Cluster in the same local environment.
 The database cluster will be automatically added into ClusterControl once deployed.
+Minimum of three nodes (excluding garbd) is required.
+Garbd can be added later after the deployment completes.

 MySQL Galera
 ............

-* **Vendor**
-	- Percona XtraDB - Percona XtraDB Cluster by Percona
-	- MariaDB - MariaDB Galera Cluster by MariaDB
-	- Codership - MySQL Galera Cluster by Codership

-* **Version**
-	- Select the MySQL version.
-For Codership and Percona, 5.5 and 5.6 are available.
-If you choose MariaDB, 5.5, 10.0 and 10.1 will be available.

-* **Server Port**
-	- MySQL port for all nodes.
-Default is 3306.

-* **Server Data Directory**
-	- Location of MySQL data directory.
-Default is ``/var/lib/mysql``.

-* **# of DB nodes**
-	- Specify the number of MySQL instances to deploy.
-A minimum of three servers is required to handle split brain/network partitioning.
-	- You can also deploy a server for the cluster using *Create Database Node > MySQL Galera* and scale out using `Add Node`_ at later stage.

-* **my.cnf Template**
-	- MySQL configuration template file under ``/usr/share/cmon/templates``.
-The default is my.cnf.galera which should be exist by default.

-* **Root Password**
-	- Specify MySQL root password.
-ClusterControl will configure the same MySQL root password for all instances in the cluster.

-* **DB Nodes: Enter FQDN or IP address**
-	- The input boxes depend on the value of *# of DB nodes*.
-Specify the IP address or hostname of the database nodes.
-ClusterControl will deploy the Galera

 * **SSH User**
 	- Specify root if you have root credentials.